 Countries identify drivers with diabetes in a number of ways.

-Drivers are either asked directly if they have diabetes or are otherwise required to self-identify if they have diabetes.
+Drivers are either asked directly if they have diabetes or are otherwise required to fill out a medical form.

-In most countries, when the answer to either question is yes, the driver is required to submit to a medical evaluation before he or she will be issued a license.
+In most countries the driver with diabetes is required to submit to a medical evaluation form before he or she will be issued a driving license!

 The licensing agencies are trying to ensure you are safe on the road.
 They will be concerned if you are unable to recognise or self-treat your hypos.

-Severe hypoglycaemia means that the assistance of another person is required.
-The risk of hypoglycaemia is the main danger to safe driving and this risk increases the longer you are on medications that increase your risk of hypoglycaemia .
-This may endanger your own life as well as that of other road users.
+Severe hypoglycemia means that the assistance of another person is required.
+The risk of hypoglycemia is the main danger to safe driving .
+This may endanger your own life as well as that of other road users!

-Accidents caused by hypoglycaemia are because drivers carry on driving even though they get warning symptoms of hypoglycaemia occurring.
-If you get warning symptoms of hypoglycaemia whilst driving, you must always stop as soon as safely possible – do not ignore the warning symptoms.
+If you get warning symptoms of hypoglycemia whilst driving, you must always stop as soon as safely possible , do not ignore the warning symptoms!

 Slurred speech, difficulty concentrating, confusion, disorderly or irrational behaviour, which may be mistaken for drunkenness.
 If left untreated this may lead to loss of consciousness.

-Drivers at risk of hypoglycaemia are advised to take the following precautions:
+Drivers at risk of hypoglycemia are advised to take the following precautions:

 1. You must always carry your glucose meter and blood glucose strips with you.
-You must check your blood glucose before the first journey and every two hours whilst you are driving.
+You must check your blood glucose before driving and every two hours whilst you are driving.

 3. If hypoglycaemia develops while driving, stop the vehicle as soon as possible.

-4.You must switch off the engine, remove the keys from the ignition and move from the driver’s seat.
+4.You must switch off the engine, remove the keys from the ignition and unbelt your seat belt.

-6. Always keep an emergency supply of fast-acting carbohydrate such as glucose tablets, lucozade or sweets within easy reach in the vehicle.
+6. Always keep an emergency supply of fast-acting carbohydrate such as orange juice and jelly sweets within easy reach in the vehicle.